pga2rn/simple-sqlite3-orm/README.md

 A simple yet powerful SQLite3 ORM based on Python's sqlite3 DB engine, powered by pydantic.

-It is very light-weight ORM, targets basic CRUD operations, does it well, and also opened to complicated use cases.
+It targets basic CRUD operations while does it well, and is also opened to complicated use cases.

 ## Features and hightlights